Nantha-403990/AI-polygon/readme.txt

 ---

 ## 👤 Maintainers
-- Nanthakumarr s, Najmunsaquib Shaikh
+- Nanthakumarr s, Najmunsaquib Shaikh, Shubham Dighole
 - Collaborators: RMIT x Earlybuild

 For support or collaboration, please raise an issue or contact the project owner.